Best Of17 min read

 Streak

 Streak is a CRM that lives inside Gmail.
 Not "integrated with Gmail" — literally inside it.
 Your pipeline sits right there as a column next to your inbox.
-If switching tabs to log a call or update a deal stage is friction you can actually feel slowing you down, Streak eliminates that problem entirely.
+If switching tabs to log a call or update a deal stage is actual friction you feel slowing you down, Streak eliminates that problem entirely.

 Key Features: